AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-payment-method.md

 1. [Create a template for the payment method renderer.](#template)
 1. [Declare the new payment in the checkout page layout.](#layout)

-## Step 1: Create the .js component file {#create}
+## Step 1: Create the .js component file

 Your payment method renderer must be implemented as a [UI component](https://glossary.magento.com/ui-component).
 For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should depend on the `Magento_Checkout` module.
-Module dependencies are specified in the [module's `composer.json`]({{ page.baseurl }}/extension-dev-guide/build/composer-integration.html).
+Module dependencies are specified in the [module's `composer.json`](../../../development/build/composer-integration.md).

 Do not use `Ui` for your custom module name, because `%Vendor%_Ui` notation, required when specifying paths, might cause issues.